Operation Dani

-It took place on July 9–19, 1948, being launched at the end of the first truce.
-On 10 July, Glubb Pasha ordered the defending Arab Legion troops to "make arrangements...for a phony war".
+On 10 July, Glubb Pasha ordered the defending Arab Legion troops to "make arrangements ... for a phony war".

 The operation commander was Yigal Allon and his deputy was Yitzhak Rabin.
 The total force numbered around 6,000 soldiers.

 Name

 The operation was named after Palmach officer Daniel "Dani" Mass, who had fallen on January 16, 1948, while commanding a relief action known as "Convoy of 35".

 Objectives

 The first phase of Operation Dani was to capture the cities of Lydda and Ramle, located on the road to Jerusalem, southeast of Tel Aviv.
 Ramle was one of the main obstacles blocking Jewish transportation.
 From the start of the war, Lydda and Ramle militiamen had attacked Jewish traffic on nearby roads.
 Ramle became a focal point for blocking Jewish transportation, forcing traffic from Jerusalem to Tel Aviv to a southern bypass.

 The second phase was to capture the fort at Latrun and break through Ramallah.
 The operation was carried out under Palmach command using the Yiftach Brigade, the Harel Brigade, the 8th Armored Brigade and two battalions from the Kiryati and Alexandroni brigades.